Elders/Cronus/README.md

 ####ICommand - triggered by UI, API, ExternalSystem, IPort
 Markup interface.
 A command is used to dispatch domain model changes.
 It can be accepted or rejected depending on the domain model invariants.

-A command must be immutable
+- a command must be immutable
-A command must clearly state a business intent with a name in imperative form
+- a command must clearly state a business intent with a name in imperative form
-A command can be rejected due to domain validation, error or other reason
+- a command can be rejected due to domain validation, error or other reason
-A command must update only one AggregateRoot
+- a command must update only one AggregateRoot

 ```
 public class DeactivateAccount : ICommand
 {